hashicorp/terraform-provider-google/website/docs/r/compute_attached_disk.html.markdown

 	assigned by Google Compute Engine.
 This field is only applicable for persistent disks.

-  * `interface` -
-  (Optional)
-  Specifies the disk interface to use for attaching this
-	 disk, which is either SCSI or NVME.
-The default is SCSI.
-Persistent disks must always use SCSI and the request will fail if you attempt to attach a persistent disk in any other format than SCSI.
-Local SSDs can use either NVME or SCSI.
-For performance characteristics of SCSI over NVMe, see Local SSD performance.

-	 Possible values:
-	   "NVME"
-	   "SCSI"

 * `mode` -
   (Optional)
   The mode in which to attach this disk, either READ_WRITE or